WELCOME TO GLOBAL HEALTH STUDIES AT NORTHWESTERN!

 1. Due to high demand for classes, you will likely not be able to take any core Global Health classes until your sophomore year.
 Do keep an eye out for elective courses!

-2. Explore our website to learn more about our public health programs in China, Chile, Cuba, Europe, South Africa, and Uganda!
+2. Explore our website to learn more about our public health programs in China, Chile, Cuba, Europe, Israel, and South Africa.
 Make sure to keep in mind the term each program is offered and how that will fit into your academic schedule, especially if you’re a pre-medicine student.

 4. Consider joining a student group with opportunities in Global Health, such as GlobeMed or Engineering World Health.